 5. Signing heads of terms

 The heads of terms agreement sets out the main terms of the sale.
-This is also called heads of agreement.
+It is also called heads of agreement.

 - This may be the business, or just its assets.
-For example, you might buy the fixed assets (equipment etc), stock, debtors and order book - and re-employ the people.
+For example, you might buy the fixed assets (equipment and so on), stock, debtors and order book - and re-employ the people.

-- By buying just the assets, you may avoid potential legal liabilities, such as a legal action based on a previous contract.
+- By buying just the assets, you may avoid potential legal liabilities, such as disputes over previous contracts.

-- The amount may be tied to the profit figures in the next set of audited accounts.
+- The amount may depend on the profit figures in the next set of audited accounts.

 - Parts of the payment may be deferred.

 - Payment can be complex.
-For example, it could involve shares in your own business.
+For example, it might involve shares in your own business.

-- For example, the vendor might be prevented from speaking to other buyers for a ten-week period.
+- For example, you might want to restrict the vendor from speaking to other buyers for a ten-week period.

 - Try to negotiate that your professional advisers' fees will be reimbursed if the vendor pulls out of the deal.

-- For example, the achievement of a particular result (eg a minimum level of audited profits or firm orders, or the sale of an asset).
+- For example, achieving a particular result (eg a minimum level of audited profits or firm orders, or the sale of an asset).

-- You are only committed to purchase the business if the preconditions are met.
+- You are only committed to purchase the business if these preconditions are met.

 - Warranties are written statements which confirm certain key information about the business.
-For example, covering business assets, audited accounts, order book, debtors, creditors, employees, and legal claims.
+For example, information on business assets, audited accounts, order book, debtors, creditors, employees, and legal claims.

-- An indemnity is a commitment to reimburse you (the buyer) in full, in a specified situation.
+- An indemnity is a commitment to reimburse you (the buyer) for costs incurred in a specified situation.
 For example, you usually receive a tax indemnity, to cover any undisclosed tax liabilities relating to transactions before the date the business was sold.

 Buy now, pay later